 Two coats of matte black spray paint with primer gave the bottles exactly the look I wanted.
 It works well for both glass and plastic, so you only need one product for everything.
 Once the paint has dried completely, glue any parts together using E6000 adhesive.

 While the paint was drying, I made my silver “buckles” using premade chipboard squares.
 You could also cut or punch your own using square craft punches if you don’t have premade ones handy.
 A Krylon Silver Leafing Pen quickly and easily gave the chipboard squares their metallic look.

-I also wired together a little metal frog, some crystal-looking beads, and a black feather to make a “charm” with a loop, threaded it on some black fiber, and hung it from one of the bottles.
+I also wired together a little metal frog, some crystal-looking beads, and a black craft feather to make a “charm” with a loop, then threaded it on some black fiber and hung it from one of the bottles.
 The No. 9 was written directly on the painted bottle with the leafing pen, and the buckles glued on.
 A few extra pieces of twine and fiber wrapped around other bottles completed my Halloween potions.

 That’s it!
 Non-scary, Magical Halloween Potions in minutes!
 See my Halloween Tutorials for more Halloween DIY fun.